menta1giant/organizer/README.md

 in **2019** and in **early 2020** the whole thing was finished.
 It serves all the functions I wanted it to, and I find it to be very useful in my daily life.
 ## How do I launch it?
 Use `git clone` to get a copy of this repository, then set up a local Apache server.
 You can see how to do this [here](https://www.sitepoint.com/how-to-install-apache-on-windows/) (for Windows).
 Don't forget to change the web page root to the folder you've put project files into.
+:exclamation: Before beginning to use the program, run `init.bat` file